Mini electric cars fill gap in China as official EVs sputter

 Sandwiched between the trucks, vans and farm vehicles that dominate the country roads of Shandong, the quirky mini EVs have even caught the attention of global heavyweights.

-According to Wei at the automobile association, executives from Toyota Motor and Mitsubishi Motors Corp have made fact-finding trips to Shandong.
+According to Wei at the automobile association, executives from Toyota Motor (7203.T) and Mitsubishi Motors Corp (7211.T) have made fact-finding trips to Shandong.

 NOT "GREEN" E-CARS